 A special focus will be placed on an expansion of the partnership between Essex County and the Town of Ti to acquire, rehab, resell or repurpose a number of houses with significant structural or other problems but that don’t need to be demolished.
 These houses can be brought to code and put productively back on the tax rolls though utilization of a variety of financial tools available to the town through Ti-Alliance and other vehicles.

-We also hope to create a Zombie and Abandoned Properties (ZAP) Revolving Loan Fund to provide gap funding to address repairs needed to residential properties in preparation for resale.
-The Town will contribute $10,000 in matching funds if we receive the $10,000 requested from the State grant.
+The new round of funding included $10,000 to create a Zombie and Abandoned Properties (ZAP) Revolving Loan Fund to provide gap funding for repairs needed to residential properties in preparation for resale.
+The Town of Ticonderoga will also contribute $10,000 to the fund.